 Beyond the games themselves, gaming-adjacent platforms are massive and influential social networks in their own right.
 Steam (120m estimated monthly users), XBOX Live (100m), and Discord (150m) have huge reach, while the streaming service Twitch has 30m daily users, viewing over one trillion minutes of gaming content in 2020 alone.

 According to Ofcom’s latest media use and attitudes report, young people in Britain are now more likely to go online through a games console than a desktop computer.
 86% of 12-15s play video games, for an average of almost 90 minutes each day.
-This time also excludes the many hours participating in gaming communities, learning tips from videos and playthroughs, or watching gaming influencers.
+This time also excludes the many hours participating in gaming communities, learning tips from videos and playthroughs, or watching gaming influencers that are obsessed with games to win real money fast.
 Watching gaming content is more popular than viewing other forms of vlogger or influencer and is an activity more common for teens than streaming films or watching sports online.

 Gaming is also a critical factor in young people’s social identity.
 Research by Pew showed that over half (54%) of teen gamers play games with friends they only know online, and a similar number (52%) play online with people they don’t know at all.
 36% say they made a new friend while playing games, and 78% say it builds stronger connections with their existing friends.